anandnbarai/assignment/7) PHP - Laravel - Using Forms and Gathering Input/README.md

-  # PHP - Laravel - Using Forms and Gathering Input - Industry
+  # PHP - Laravel - Using Forms and Gathering Input

 • Explain ORM